Chemically hazardous waste

 For class-B waste (liquid containing free cyanide), there is no designated container.
 Prepare an appropriate plastic bottle by yourself and store the waste in it.
 Keep pH above 10.5, otherwise under acidic condition hydrogen cyanide, highly toxic gas, will be produced.

-Separate based on its material type (i.e. paper, glass, plastic) and put in transparent polyethylene bags.
+Separate based on its material type (i.e., paper, glass, plastic) and put in transparent polyethylene bags.
 Each bag should not exceed 10 kg in weight.
-Put a sticker with bar-code and its content information on each bag, the preparation of which is detailed in this page.
-Further, put the polyethylene bags in a larger polyethylene bag, and store in a bucket with lid (class-L waste) or an appropriate plastic bottle (class-B waste).
+Make the manifest slips for requesting disposal of chemically hazardous waste by using UTCIMS and attach the slip to each bag.
+Further, put the polyethylene bags in a larger polyethylene bag, and store in a bucket with lid (for class-L and class-B waste) or an appropriate plastic bottle (for class-B waste only).
 Class-S waste (solid containing mercury) is collected on the occasion of Collection of mercury-containing solid waste together with fluorescent lamps and dry battery cells.

 <Waste that needs special care>